Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 2. Ajo

 If you’re interested in retiring in Arizona because of its rich history, then look no further than the small town of Ajo.
-Filled with Spanish colonial architecture and historic landmarks, like the 1917 Ajo Plaza, Ajo offers a picturesque and culturally rich setting along with a warm, welcoming community.
+Filled with Spanish colonial architecture and historic landmarks, like the historic Ajo Plaza, Ajo offers a picturesque and culturally rich setting along with a warm, welcoming community.
 And don’t think that this town is quiet just because it’s small — there are several festivals and events, like the Ajo Food Festival and Artisans Mercado.

 3. Yuma